This post contains affiliate links, if you make a purchase using these links, I may receive a small commission. Please see my disclosure policy here.

 Make Your Own Cleaning Products and Laundry Soap

 Look no further than Pinterest to find a zillion articles about how to make your own cleaning products!
 There are so many great recipes out there for making your own household cleaning items.
 The key is to read the articles and reviews on these recipes to discern which ones work best.
+This is a great way to save money right now.
 I personally love Vinegar and Dawn!

 Total Possible Savings Per Year : $150